Michelle L. Bell

 Website:Research Group Website

-Professor of Forestry & Environmental Studies & Chemical & Environmental Engineering
+Mary E. Pinchot Professor of Environmental Health, School of Public Health & Chemical & Environmental Engineering

 Room / Office: Kroon 215

 205 Prospect StreetNew Haven, CT 06511